bryanwong8/react-pokedex-workshop/steps/Step-2(Styled-Components).md

 };
 ```

-After getting the Row and Column done we can format how the card looks like with the Space component from Ant Design:
+After getting the [Row](https://ant.design/components/grid/) and [Col](https://ant.design/components/grid/) done we can format how the card looks like with the [Space](https://ant.design/components/space/) component from Ant Design:

 ```javascript
 const StyledTitle = styled.h2`